-While AI image generators are still attracting most of the headlines, AI photo editors—apps that take your image and automatically edit or improve it in some way—have been quietly developing in the background.
+While AI image generators are still attracting most of the headlines, AI photo editors—apps that take your image and use AI to edit or improve it in some way—have been quietly developing in the background.

 And really, AI photo editors are the more useful tool.
 Most of the time, you aren't looking for an image of a Canadian man riding a moose through a maple forest in the style of some long-dead impressionist artist.
 Instead, you want the photos you've shot to look their best—whether they're selfies or product photos for an ad campaign.
 These are the AI photo editors that can help you do it.

-As a photographer, I've been shooting and editing images for nearly 15 years, and a huge amount of my writing career has actually been about photography.
+As a photographer, I've been shooting and editing images for more than 15 years, and a huge amount of my writing career has actually been about photography.
 I've been testing and using AI photo editors (and AI features in standard photo editors) since they've been available.

 Because AI is such a hot topic right now, there are a handful of apps available that I can only call scams.
 For example, one typical example charges $40/month for an entirely mediocre experience.
 The only thing the app does to justify the price is trumpet how AI it all is on its website.
-I cannot stress enough that you do not need to pay these kinds of monthly prices for AI image editing apps.
+I cannot stress enough that you do not need to pay that kind of over-the-top subscription price for the best AI image editing apps.

-For this article, I spent more time testing all the options out there, and based on that experience, these are the best AI photo editors.
+For this article, I spent more time testing all the options out there, and based on my experience testing, these are the best AI photo editors.

 The best AI photo editors